Tazhys/invalid-material-bo2/README.md

 ## Extra
 Good job Sunset Developer Matthew, Imagine pasting code that you didn't know was useless It's how i found out you got passed my code.
 Clap clap clap.

+Added a built module for those noobie people. - Don't use this on xbGuard, they actually handle it the same way but differently.
+You're much more safer on xbGuard.
 ---

 ### Hooks & Addresses